 All master's students (except Art/MFA) will rent and wear a gown, tam, tassel, and hood during the ceremony.
 In recognition of the doctoral and MFA degrees being the highest degree granted in their respective disciplines, CGU officials will give these graduates their hood on stage.
 Therefore, doctoral and MFA candidates will not wear a hood to the ceremony.
 They will wear a gown, mortarboard, and tassel.
 Note: The tassel should be worn on the left side.

-If you received an August or December degree, or have filed an intent to receive a degree in May, you will receive a mailing* in late February regarding participation in the ceremony.
-The mailing will include a mortarboard and gown order form.
-Your order form and payment must be submitted to Huntley Bookstore no later than March 24, 2017.
-Graduates ordering regalia after this date will be subject to a late fee of $20 and may not get the exact size or color needed.
-Prices subject to change.
+An order form for renting regalia will be included in the Commencement registration email sent from the Registrar's Office.
+The order form and payment should be submitted to Huntley Bookstore no later than March 22, 2018.
+Orders placed after this date may be subject to a late fee of $20 and may not get the exact size or color needed.

 *Note: Please be sure the Office of Student Affairs has your correct mailing address.